Rakshak05/BMSIT-Faculty-app/FIXES_README.md

 1. **Local Notifications**: When app is in foreground/background
 2. **Push Notifications**: When app is closed (requires deployed Cloud Functions)
 3. **Alarm Notifications**: For meeting reminders

-### Meeting Transcription System
-The app now supports automatic transcription of meeting recordings:
-1. **Upload**: Meeting hosts can upload audio recordings (MP3, WAV, FLAC)
-2. **Processing**: Backend function automatically transcribes recordings using Google Cloud Speech-to-Text
-3. **Storage**: Transcriptions are stored in Firestore and displayed in the app
-4. **Real-time Updates**: Transcriptions appear automatically when processing is complete

 ### Meeting Duration and Time Display
 1. **Duration Tracking**: Actual meeting durations are tracked and displayed